-In this paper we investigated the effects of local search on Lagrangean relaxation applied to symmetric TSP.
+We investigated in this paper the effects of local search on Lagrangean relaxation applied to symmetric TSP.
 The local search was simply justified considering the Lagrangean multipliers as surrogate multipliers, affected by a local one-dimensional Lagrangean dual.
 The local search can be a straight one, giving in few steps a better one-dimensional multiplier than the usual Lagrangean multiplier (fixed in one).

-The name Lagrangean/surrogate, coined at a paper by Narciso and Lorena [31] can be used to reflect the local search use on Lagrangean relaxation (see the related works [1, 28.
+The name Lagrangean/surrogate, coined at Narciso and Lorena [31] paper can be used to reflect the local search use on Lagrangean relaxation (see the related works [1, 28.
 29. 35]).
-For two samples of instances drawn from the TSPLIB, it produced tighter gaps compared with the ones obtained by using usual Lagrangean relaxation.
-Besides, considerable time savings occur especially for large scale instances.
+For two samples of instances drawn from the TSPLIB, it produced tight gaps compared with the usual Lagrangean ones, and for large scale instances, considerably small times for the same gaps.

 We hope that the Lagrangean/surrogate approach can be useful for even large scale TSP instances, considering the importance of HK bounds for heuristic performance comparison [20, 21].
-It is also important to note that this approach is independent of the step size and subgradient direction used (if the convergence conditions were observed).
+It is also important to note that the refereed approach is independent of the step size and subgradient direction used (if the convergence conditions were observed).